gmh04/podparser/docs/index.rst

 ************
 Introduction
 ************
 The `Scottish Post Office directories`_ are annual directories, from the period 1773 to 1911, that include an alphabetical list of a town's or county's inhabitants.
-The directories have been digitised by the `National Library of Scotland`_ and made available in XML fomat.
+The directories have been digitised by the `National Library of Scotland`_ and made available in XML format.
 The podparser attempts to parse the XML and determine the forename, surname, occupation and address(es) of each entry.
 Furthermore, each address location is geocoded using the `Google Geocoding API`_.

 Currently only the General Directory section of the directories are parsed.